 protocol | sum of its markets’ completeness | total markets in the protocol |

-scope, scope_id, and min_completeness_pct, and page with an opaque cursor.
+You can filter by scope, scope_id, and min_completeness_pct, and page with an opaque cursor.
 The full parameter and field reference is on the Data coverage manifest page in the API reference.

 Why this is the trust mechanism

 A vendor that only reports its wins is selling you confidence, not data.
-By publishing the gaps as a queryable feed, Alterscope lets you:- Verify before you buy — check coverage for the exact markets you care about, on the open summary endpoint, before committing.
+By publishing the gaps as a queryable feed, Alterscope lets you:

 - Gate your own automation — skip or down-weight a row your pipeline knows is incompletely covered, instead of acting on a partial number.